purry03/Oren/README.md

 1. Create an `.env` file in the project directory.
 You can reference the provided `.env.example` file
 2. Create a database in PostgreSQL and name it the same as specified in the `.env` file.
 3. Inside the project directory, create data folder if it does not exist already.
 It must be created beside the src folder.
-4. Run `npm ci` to install the packages
+4. Run `npm i` to install the packages
 5. Run `npm run migrate up` to run database migrations
 6. Run `npm run build` to build the project to the `dist/` directory